MicrosoftDocs/powerbi-docs/powerbi-docs/service-add-hyperlink-to-text-box.md

 ---
 title: Add a hyperlink to a text box in a report
-description: Add a hyperlink to a text box in the Power BI service and Desktop
+description: Add a hyperlink to a text box in Power BI Desktop and the Power BI service
 author: maggiesMSFT
 manager: kfile
 ms.reviewer: ''